Multilattice graphs and perfect domination: Perfect truncated-metric codes

 \section{\bf Perfect truncated-metric codes}

-We are motivated by computer architecture problems (cf \cite{ADH}) associated to signal transmission in a finite field (cf. \cite{E,Etzion,BH}) including algorithm-flowchart modeling with applications in alternate reality games.
+Our motivations are algorithm-flowchart modeling that applies to alternate reality games, as well as computer architecture associated to signal transmission in a finite field (cf. \cite{E,Etzion,BH}).
 Related topics of coding theory and lattice domination are based on the Lee metric arising from the Minkowsky $\ell_p$ norm \cite{Campello} with $p=1$.
-These themes, related to the still unsolved Golomb-Welch Conjecture~\cite{GW,HG,50}, were investigated via perfect Lee codes \cite{E}, diameter perfect Lee codes \cite{BH}, tilings with generalized Lee spheres \cite{BE,Etzion}, perfect dominating sets (PDS's) \cite {W}, perfect-distance dominating sets (PDDS's) \cite{ADH} and efficient dominating sets \cite{DS}.
+These topics, tied to the still unsolved Golomb-Welch Conjecture~\cite{GW,HG,50}, were investigated via perfect Lee codes \cite{E}, diameter perfect Lee codes \cite{BH}, tilings with generalized Lee spheres \cite{BE,Etzion}, perfect dominating sets (PDS's) \cite {W}, perfect-distance dominating sets (PDDS's) \cite{ADH} and efficient dominating sets \cite{DS}.

 Let $0<n\in\mathbb{Z}$.
-The aforementioned codes or dominating sets are realized in the lattice tiling of $\mathbb{Z}^n$, whose tiles are translates of a common generalized Lee sphere.
-This lattice tiling happens in the $n${\it -dimensional grid} $\Lambda_n$, namely the {\it lattice graph} whose vertex set is $\mathbb{Z}^n$ with exactly one edge between each two vertices at euclidean distance 1.
-A natural follow-up here was to consider lattice tilings of $\mathbb{Z}^n$ with two different generalized Lee spheres.
-Focus on such follow-up for $n>3$ was only possible by modifying the notion of Lee distance $d$ to that of a {\it truncated distance} $\rho$, defined below (not a standard distance, but see Remark~\ref{ell}), having perfect code applications as in Subsection~\ref{s2} that restates rainbow-coloring results of \cite{rainbow}.
-Furthermore, {\it ternary non-lattice superlattice graphs} $\Gamma_n$, built as compounds of ternary $n$-cubes glued along codimension 1 ternary subcubes, presented below in Remark~\ref{ter} and Section~\ref{s4} that generalize the corresponding lattice graphs $\Lambda_n$ (even though those are not lattice graphs themselves), extend the mentioned perfect code applications in Section~\ref{s5}.
+The aforementioned codes and dominating sets are realized in the tiling of the lattice $\mathbb{Z}^n$ whose tiles are translates of a common generalized Lee sphere.
+This tiling happens in the $n${\it -dimensional grid} $\Lambda_n$, namely the {\it lattice graph} whose vertex set is $\mathbb{Z}^n$ with exactly one edge between each two vertices at euclidean distance 1.
+A natural follow-up here is to consider tilings of $\mathbb{Z}^n$ with two different generalized Lee spheres, which for $n>3$ is only possible by modifying the notion of Lee distance $d$ to that of a {\it truncated distance} $\rho$, defined below (not a standard distance, but see Remark~\ref{ell}), having perfect code applications (Subsection~\ref{s2}, based on the rainbow-coloring results of \cite{rainbow}).
+Furthermore, {\it multilattice graphs} $\Gamma_n$, that are compounds of ternary $n$-cubes glued along codimension 1 ternary subcubes (Remark~\ref{ter} and Section~\ref{s4}) generalizing the lattice graphs $\Lambda_n$ (even though the $\Gamma_n$ are not lattice graphs themselves), allow to extend the mentioned perfect code applications (Section~\ref{s5}).
+The graphs $\Gamma_n$ can be taken as `` alternate reality" graphs since they offer from each vertex of a ternary $n$-cube glued in the compound $\Gamma_n$ two ternary options as arrows indicating coordinate directions.